 Each pack of AmyLu Andouille Sausages will contain 16 links that weigh about 6 ounces each.

-The sausages are made with chicken that are raised with no antibiotics, and there are no nitrites or nitrates added except for those naturally occurring in parsley.
-The product is also gluten free and paleo friendly.
+The sausages are made with chicken raised with no antibiotics, and no nitrites or nitrates are added except for those naturally occurring in parsley.
+The product is also gluten-free and paleo-friendly.

 AmyLu is a Chicago based brand that takes traditional pork or beef items and recreates them using only chicken.

-They often add some tasty flavors to their chicken products and they are typically much healthier than their pork or beef counterparts.
-The ingredient list to their food items is usually pretty clean as well.
+They often add some tasty flavors to their chicken products, and they are typically much healthier than their pork or beef counterparts.
+The ingredient list of their food items is usually pretty clean as well.
 That is a great bonus!

 What is Andouille Sausage?

 Andouille Sausage is a smoked pork sausage that originated in France.
 In America, the andouille sausage is usually found in cajun cuisine and is smoked.

 An Andouille sausage has an intense and distinct flavor and is packed with seasonings, including garlic, pepper, and onions.